Why do growing pains “osteochondritis dissecans” occur?

-Skeletal growth often called "growth spurts" and muscular tightness are two seperate changes that occur in development which can lead to growing pains.
+Skeletal growth often called “growth spurts” and muscular tightness are two separate changes that occur in development that can lead to growing pains.
 Growing pains are therefore often due to imbalances between skeletal and muscular growth.

 Imbalances are particularly likely to worsen if your child spends extended periods of time in front of a computer screen or hunched over a desk at school.
 They can also be worsened by playing sports requiring a unilateral skill set without the correct stretching or strengthening routine to counterbalance their tightness.

 What is the risk of leaving an imbalance: